What is Alzheimer disease?

 - Your opinion or preference

 At this time, Alzheimer disease has no cure.
 There is no way of slowing down the progression of this disease, and no treatment is available to reverse the changes that the disease brings on.
 But new research findings give reason for hope.
 Several medicines are being studied in clinical trials to see if they can slow the progress of the disease or improve memory for a period of time.
-No medicines can bring back memory that has been lost, but some medicines may help in the early stages of the disease.

 Some medicines are available to help manage some of the most troubling symptoms of Alzheimer disease.
 These symptoms include: